cristinaperez9/research_project_metastasis/README.md

 #######################################################################################################################################################################

-- Folder preprocessing.It contains the algorithms for image preprocessing: image resizing, resample, bias correction, skull stripping, and normalization.
+- Folder preprocessing.
+It contains the algorithms for image preprocessing: image resizing, resample, bias correction, skull stripping, and normalization.

 #######################################################################################################################################################################